brennansaul/nameTag/README.md

 ## Overview:

-“The Dynamic Name Tag” is a device that shares more than just your name with the people you are meeting.
+“The Dynamic Name Tag” is a device that shares more than just your name with the people you are with.
 You can share your interests, achievements, hobbies, contact information, even the current date and time.
+Your creativity is the limit of what you can do!

 The name tag is a Raspberry Pi Zero W equipped with with a 2 inch PaPiRus ink display and is powered by an ordinary phone charger.

 This is a fun DIY project that will turn heads at your next job fair and expose you to programming with single board computers such as Raspberry Pis.